The MSc in Economics is a two-year degree programme of 120 ECTS.

 - give a logical, clear and well-written presentation of the selected problem and its associated analysis;

 - make a clear and correct oral presentation of the problem;

 - take part in a constructive oral debate on others' presentations and participate actively in the seminar.

 Students on the Master’s degree programme in Economics may choose one particular track of specialization, i.e. the Finance Track.

 To complete the specialization in Finance, students must have taken at least 45 ECTS F-marked finance courses, completed at least one F-marked seminar, and written their Master's thesis within the field of financing.

 On the diploma, the specialization in financing will appear on the list of completed courses that the student has completed.

-Students who wants this specialization on the diploma must contact the study administration once they have passed the required number of ECTS in courses and seminars and entered their thesis contract.
+Students who wants this specialization on the diploma must contact the study administration the latest the day after you receive your last grade of your education.

 The thesis must be written during the last year of the programme.
 Below is an list of previous thesis topics at the Department of Economics:

 - An Empirical Study of Preferential Trade Agreements